hannobraun/caterpillar/README.md

 An experiment in programming language design.

 This project is organized as a series of prototypes, each labeled `cp<n>`, where `<n>` is a sequential integer.
-Check out the top-level directory for currently active prototypes, and the [`archive/`](archive/) directory for completed or abandoned prototypes.
+Check out the top-level directory for currently active prototypes, and the [`archive/`](archive/) directory for completed or abandoned ones.

 ## Acknowledgements